 You will study 180 credits in total during your Transport Infrastructure: Design and Construction MSc (Eng).
-A standard module is typically worth 15 credits and the research project is worth 60 credits.
-These are the modules relating to this programme of study for academic year 2021/22.
-If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 MSc Dissertation - 60 credits

 Provides an opportunity to undertake research or detailed design projects in any of the areas covered in this programme.
 Each student will be given relative flexibility to choose their preferred supervisors and areas of interest.
 Dual supervision, including co-supervisors from industry, will be encouraged especially in the case of students that wish to align their msc projects with aspects of relevance to their jobs and employers.